Topological Materials Discovery from Crystal Symmetry

-Most notably, great recent advances in TSMs have come from identifying conventional and unconventional nodal degeneracies in structurally chiral crystals.
-Specifically, in~\cite{KramersWeyl} it was shown that all point-like degeneracies in structurally chiral crystals necessarily exhibit nontrivial chiral charges, implying that all nodal-point TSMs with structurally chiral SGs are topologically chiral TSMs (\emph{i.e.} TSM phases in which bulk Fermi pockets carry nontrivial chiral charges, see Sec.~\ref{sec:DiracWeyl} for further details).
-This led to the \emph{ab-initio} prediction~\cite{RhSi,CoSi} that members of the RhSi (B20) chiral crystal family [\icsdweb{79233}, SG 198 ($P2_{1}3$)] -- including the aforementioned examples of CoSi and AlPt highlighted in~\cite{NewFermions} -- host surface-BZ-spanning topological Fermi arcs linking the projections of essential, high-symmetry-point, unconventional, chiral fermions [Fig.~\ref{fig:chiralFermion}(c)].
-Zone-spanning surface Fermi arcs were subsequently observed in ARPES probes of CoSi~\cite{CoSiObserveJapan,CoSiObserveHasan,CoSiObserveChina} [Fig.~\ref{fig:chiralFermion}(d)] and AlPt~\cite{AlPtObserve}, and through QPI in STM probes of CoSi~\cite{CoSiQPI}.
-After~\cite{CoSiObserveJapan,CoSiObserveHasan,CoSiObserveChina,AlPtObserve}, BZ-spanning topological surface Fermi arcs were observed through ARPES in numerous other topological chiral crystals, including PdGa [\icsdweb{261111}, SG 198 ($P2_{1}3$)]~\cite{PdGaObserve} [Fig.~\ref{fig:chiralFermion}(e)], PtGa [\icsdweb{635132}, SG 198 ($P2_{1}3$)]~\cite{PtGaObserve}, RhSn [\icsdweb{650381}, SG 198 ($P2_{1}3$)]~\cite{RhSnChiralityReversal}, and PdBiSe [\icsdweb{616956}, SG 198 ($P2_{1}3$)]~\cite{PdBiSeARPES}.
-Lastly, chiral TSM phases in structurally chiral crystals have also been recognized as ideal systems for experimentally probing topological response effects -- structurally chiral TSMs have been theoretically proposed as venues for realizing topological superconductivity~\cite{KTLawMultifoldSC,TayRongKramersWeylSC}, and recent experiments have demonstrated a nearly-quantized circular photogalvanic effect~\cite{AdolphoCPGE,FlickerMultifold,RhSi,KramersWeyl,ZahidSurfacePhotoresponse} in RhSi~\cite{CPGEMooreExp} and CoSi~\cite{PennChiralCPGE2}; quantum-oscillation signatures of topological superconductivity in AuBe [\icsdweb{58396}, SG 198 ($P2_{1}3$)]~\cite{AuBeTopologicalSuperconductor}; and high-efficiency and enantioselective catalysis in AlPt, PtGa, and PdGa~\cite{ClaudiaChiralCatalysis,OtherChiralCatalysis}.
+Most notably, recent advances in TSMs have come from identifying conventional and unconventional nodal degeneracies in structurally chiral crystals.
+First, the authors of~\cite{KramersWeyl} demonstrated that all point-like degeneracies in structurally chiral crystals necessarily exhibit nontrivial chiral charges, implying that all nodal-point TSMs with structurally chiral SGs are topologically chiral TSMs (semimetallic phases in which bulk Fermi pockets carry nontrivial chiral charges).
+This led to the \emph{ab-initio} prediction~\cite{RhSi,CoSi} that members of the RhSi (B20) chiral crystal family [\icsdweb{79233}, SG 198 ($P2_{1}3$)] -- including the aforementioned examples of CoSi and AlPt~\cite{NewFermions} -- host topological Fermi arcs that span the surface BZ and link the projections of essential, high-symmetry-point, unconventional, chiral fermions [Fig.~\ref{fig:chiralFermion}(c)].
+Zone-spanning surface Fermi arcs were subsequently observed in ARPES measurements of CoSi~\cite{CoSiObserveJapan,CoSiObserveHasan,CoSiObserveChina} [Fig.~\ref{fig:chiralFermion}(d)] and AlPt~\cite{AlPtObserve}, and through quasiparticle interference in STM probes of CoSi~\cite{CoSiQPI}.
+Following those experiments, BZ-spanning topological surface Fermi arcs were observed through ARPES in numerous other topological chiral crystals, including PdGa [\icsdweb{261111}, SG 198 ($P2_{1}3$)]~\cite{PdGaObserve} [Fig.~\ref{fig:chiralFermion}(e)], PtGa [\icsdweb{635132}, SG 198 ($P2_{1}3$)]~\cite{PtGaObserve}, RhSn [\icsdweb{650381}, SG 198 ($P2_{1}3$)]~\cite{RhSnChiralityReversal}, and PdBiSe [\icsdweb{616956}, SG 198 ($P2_{1}3$)]~\cite{PdBiSeARPES}.
+Lastly, chiral TSM phases in structurally chiral crystals have also been recognized as ideal systems for experimentally probing topological response effects.
+Structurally chiral TSMs have been theoretically proposed as platforms for realizing topological superconductivity~\cite{KTLawMultifoldSC,TayRongKramersWeylSC}, and recent experiments have demonstrated a nearly-quantized circular photogalvanic effect~\cite{AdolphoCPGE,FlickerMultifold,RhSi,KramersWeyl,ZahidSurfacePhotoresponse} in RhSi~\cite{CPGEMooreExp} and CoSi~\cite{PennChiralCPGE2}; quantum-oscillation signatures of topological superconductivity in AuBe [\icsdweb{58396}, SG 198 ($P2_{1}3$)]~\cite{AuBeTopologicalSuperconductor}; and high-efficiency and enantioselective catalysis in AlPt, PtGa, and PdGa~\cite{ClaudiaChiralCatalysis,OtherChiralCatalysis}.